ripple/rippled-api-spec/docs/contributing/validation-rules-appendix.md

 ### **dependentPresence**

-Verifies one field must be specified if the other is not empty.
+Verifies requiredFields must be specified if dependentField is not empty.

 **Structure:**